ClintonReynolds/readme-generator/output/Generated-README.md

   - [Questions](#questions)

 ## Installation
-version of Node.js installed. git clone https://github.com/ClintonReynolds/readme-generator
+fasdfasdf s

 ## Usage
-Helping speed up the time it takes to make a README.md and allowing more time for actual coding
+sdfas dfasdfasf

 ## Contribution
-This will be a solo project
+thhtreh herh

 ## Tests
-All tests were done while creating the project
+ertherthrth

 ## License
-This project is licensed under the MIT License license.
+This project is licensed under the BSD 3-Clause License license.
-      For more info, click on the link: (https://opensource.org/licenses/MIT)
+      For more info, click on the link: (https://opensource.org/licenses/BSD-3-Clause)

 ## Questions
-If you have any questions, please contact me at [Eastwood188209@gmail.com](mailto:Eastwood188209@gmail.com).
-You can also find more of my work at https://github.com/ClintonReynolds.
+If you have any questions, please contact me at eastwood188209@gmail.com.
+You can also find more of my work at rtherthrther.

-Walkthrough Video
-Click on the link to watch the walkthrough video of the README Generator: